pmcgrath/eatr/readme.md

 # Run with fast renew all loop (20 seconds), informers resync interval (5 seconds) and verbose logging (6, to see more glog logs from the client-go componemts can use 9)
 ./eatr \
   -auth-token-renewal-interval 20s \
   -informers-resync-interval 5s \
   -logging-verbosity-level 6

 # Can see metrics with
 curl localhost:5000/metrics
 ```

-## Build docker image - Will build a statically linked binary via a multistage docker file, needs a recent docker CE and will be slow......
+## Build docker image
+- Will build a statically linked binary via a multi-stage docker file, needs a recent docker CE and will be slow......

 ```
 # Passing version via make arg
 make image VERSION=30

 # Using VERSION file - prefered method
 # edit VERSION